RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 Key conclusion:

-The Flaw in HSL: Perceptual Uniformity Trap
+The Problem with HSL: Perceptual Uniformity

-HSL's Critical Weakness
+HSL's Main Weakness

 Lightness in HSL does not equal human-perceived brightness.

-Example: hsl(60,100%,50%) (yellow) and hsl(240,100%,50%) (blue) have identical L values—but the yellow appears dramatically brighter to human vision.
+Example: hsl(60,100%,50%) (yellow) and hsl(240,100%,50%) (blue) have the same L value, but yellow looks much brighter.

 LCH